EU regulation on health technology assessment (HTAR)

 Page contents

-HTAR – Health Technology Assessment Regulation (HTAR) 2021/2282 applies throughout the EEA, including Norway, from 12 January 2025.
+Health Technology Assessment Regulation (HTAR) 2021/2282 applies throughout the European Economic Area (EEA), including Norway, from 12 January 2025.

 What is covered by the regulation?

-This date marked the beginning of a legally mandated European cooperation on health technology assessments of relative effectiveness and safety.
-These assessments are based on a dossier containing clinical documentation submitted to the European HTA Secretariat by companies.
 The HTA Regulation establishes a framework and procedures for cooperation within the EEA on health technology assessments.
 It sets common rules for collaboration and communication, as well as the use of methods for joint clinical assessments of health technologies.
+Read more about the regulation.

 Timeline for introduction

-Implementation of the regulation in Norway
+Implementation in Norway

 Find updated information on the adaptation of the Nye metoder system here.